IWU Welcomes Back HOBY Student Leaders

-BLOOMINGTON, Ill. — Approximately 160 high school student leaders will converge on
+BLOOMINGTON, Ill. — Approximately 140 high school student leaders from across Central

 In conjunction with hosting the annual seminar for students in the Illinois Central